-OMAHA (DTN) -- A higher chance for rain in the central Brazil forecast and moisture concern in international wheat regions are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Continued promising chances for rainfall in most Brazil crop areas and variable rainfall ahead in international wheat regions are the key weather items for the commodity trade's attention Tuesday.

 Bryce Anderson can be reached at firstname.lastname@example.org